 What You Built

-In this lesson you went from receiving a raw AIMessage string to getting fully typed, validated Python objects directly out of an LCEL chain.
+In this lesson, we went from receiving a raw AIMessage string to getting fully typed, validated Python objects directly out of an LCEL chain.
+Let's recap what each parser gives us.